 Applicability and Definition of Research and Misconduct

-This policy applies only to intentional research misconduct associated with funded or unfunded Research that has occurred within the last 6 years by faculty, staff, and students associated with the University of Northern Iowa.
+This policy applies only to scholarly research misconduct associated with funded or unfunded research that has occurred within the last six years by faculty, staff, and students associated with the University of Northern Iowa.

 Definition of Research.
-The standard that will typically be applied for whether or not a given activity constitutes Research is whether or not it involves the systematic collection and analysis of data that is intended for dissemination beyond the institution via print, internet, presentation, or any other public venue.
+The standard that will typically be applied for whether or not a given activity constitutes Research is whether or not it involves the systematic collection and analysis of quantitative and qualitative material that is intended for dissemination beyond the institution in formats which may include but are not limited to print, internet, presentation, or any other public venue.
 Thus, most student research projects undertaken as coursework do not meet this definition, unless they also involve public dissemination.
 Thesis and dissertation projects that include research activities, however, do meet the definition.

 Other culminating research projects (e.g., final graduate research papers) likewise meet the definition, if the results or papers are intended to be publicly available.
 If the thesis or dissertation is based on a different kind of master's or doctoral project (e.g., development of a new curriculum, literature review only, artistic production, or some type of outreach or service learning), then it is handled by the existing systems, as discussed below in section C.

-Research misconduct means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
+Research misconduct means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scholarly community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.
 Research misconduct is an intentional or knowing act of deception or a flagrant disregard of commonly accepted research or ethical practices.
 The kinds of research misconduct listed below are the most common, but are not necessarily exhaustive.

 Fabrication is making up of data or results and/or having them recorded or reported.